- What is viral gastroenteritis?

 In some cases, when a person is not able to keep fluids down and is becoming dehydrated, replacement of fluids through an intravenous (IV) drip at a hospital may be necessary.
 Antibiotics are not helpful for viral gastroenteritis.

 Generally, people make a full recovery, and a bout of viral gastroenteritis does not cause any complications.
 However, if it occurs in a person with a weakened immune system, someone who is pregnant, very young or elderly, or someone with a chronic condition such as diabetes, viral gastroenteritis can be serious, and medical advice should be sought without delay.
 In addition, anyone experiencing severe symptoms should see a doctor immediately.
 Furthermore, if symptoms are mild but do not improve within a few days, or where a person has recently returned from travel abroad, medical advice should be sought.

-Viral gastroenteritis can affect adults and children of all ages.
+Viral gastroenteritis can affect adults and children (see pediatric viral gastroenteritis) of all ages.
 It is very contagious and can be spread easily.
 For this reason, it is important for people who have viral gastroenteritis to take steps to avoid passing it on to others, such as practicing good personal hygiene and avoiding the preparation of food for other people.
 In general, the following can help to reduce the likelihood of developing gastroenteritis:

 - Washing one’s hands well after using the toilet

 - Taking precautions to ensure food is prepared, cooked and stored properly

 - Avoiding consumption of inadequately-treated or untreated water

 - Nausea and/or vomiting

 - Watery diarrhea; mucus and blood are not usually present